-The OLS concludes that the enactment of this bill would have an indeterminate impact on State finances.
-Given the lack of information about potential costs, the inability to forecast the conclusions of the director, and the outcome of lawmaking and regulatory processes, the OLS can draw no specific conclusions about the bill's fiscal impact.
+The OLS estimates that this bill would result in an indeterminate impact on State and municipal finances.
+Given the inability to predict the determinations of the Director of the Division of Taxation, the potential costs of such determinations, and the outcome of lawmaking and regulatory processes, the OLS cannot quantify the fiscal impact of the bill.